Family Law With A Personal Touch In The Chicago Area Since 1978

 Do You Have More Questions?

 If you have questions about divorce, talk to divorce lawyer Van A. Schwab.
-For nearly 40 years, Van A. Schwab has been a trusted legal resource, guiding Chicagoans through the divorce process while protecting their interests.
-Schedule an appointment by calling 312-702-1745 or emailing our firm online.
+We serve clients in Chicago and throughout the surrounding areas in Illinois.
+For more than 40 years, The Law Offices of Van A. Schwab has been a trusted legal resource, guiding Chicagoans through the divorce process while protecting their interests.
+Schedule an appointment by calling 312-702-1745 or contacting our firm online.